kurt-krueckeberg/kurt-krueckeberg.github.io/sphinx/german_emig_recs.md

 - [Wuerttemberg Emigration Index, 8 Volumes](https://worldcat.org/title/13311619)

   **Comment:** An online searchable version of these volume is available on Ancestry.
-See the reference immediately above this on.
+See the reference immediately above.

   **Authors:** Trudy Schenk, Ruth Froelke, Inge Bork